Catching the Past "Water Ices"

 It took over an hour before the tiny moulds started to feel firm, but the mould did not come out cleanly.
 Leaving it for several hours did not improve the results.

-Running the base of the mould tray under cool water for a very brief moment did work!
+Running the base of the tray under cool water for a very brief moment did work!
 I finally got good roses to pop out.
 (See image above.
 The one below is minus the roses)

 Final results